Yoggys-Graph/Phishing_Analysis/README.md

-# 🎣 Phishing Analysis
+# 🎣 Phishing Email Analysis

-Email phishing project
+Phishing email project

 ## 📌 Objective
 To analyze phishing email techniques.
 And used the analysis to provide slides used to educate the employee to better prepare for future threats.